 Why a Brake Service is Required

-On all makes and models, brakes are primarily manufactured from steel and other metallic components.
-They are exposed to high heat and weather conditions, and there is no way to avoid it.
+Brakes are primarily manufactured from steel and other metallic components on all makes and models.
+They are exposed to high heat and weather conditions, and there is no way to avoid them.
 When metal is in contact with moisture, corrosion is the result.

-Not only do rust and corrosion occur, but dirt and brake dust build-up on your brakes.
-That includes calipers, slider pins, bolts, and even the rotor and pad surfaces.
-This corrosion and dust buildup eventually will affect the way your brakes operate.
-Caliper sliders can bind or seize and the pads can get stuck in their holders, resulting in the pads not releasing fully, causing premature wear.
+Not only do rust and corrosion occur, but dirt and brake dust build up on your brakes.
+That includes calipers, slider pins, bolts, and rotor and pad surfaces.
+This corrosion and dust buildup will eventually affect the way your brakes operate.
+Caliper sliders can bind or seize, and the pads can get stuck in their holders, resulting in the pads not releasing fully and causing premature wear.

 On most vehicles, a brake service every 20,000 km should suffice.

 What Happens if I Don’t Get My Brakes Serviced?